Teddy-94/windows_config/README.md

 2. ESLint and Prettier, always with project specified rulesets.
 3. LSP plugins, stuff like the language support for whatever language I am writing in.

+### WSL
+* The WSL distro I use is Ubuntu, in which i pull the relevant dotfiles for Neovim, git, zsh, etc.

 ## Misc.
 * One of the best life-hacks I have stumbeled upn is remapping the Caps-Lock key to something more useful.
 Many in the Vim/NeoVim community map it to Esc, but I have found it incredible to map CapsLock to Backspace.
 This is what the `capslock_to_backpace/capslock_to_backpace.reg` file does.
 I'm sure this can be somewhat easily achieved in Linux.

-* The wsl_setup.sh contains some of the stuff I want installed in wsl.
-This is mainly the helix editor and its build dependencies, nodejs and pnpm via corepack, and the typescript lsp.
-This should be extended for each core dependency I install in wsl.
+For Mac this can be achieved with Karabiner